San Francisco Motorcycle Accident Lawyer

 Wrongful Death and Motorcycle Accidents

 Motorcycle accidents often lead to incapacitating injury or death.
 If you recently lost a loved one in a motorcycle accident and believe that someone else is at fault, you may be able to file a wrongful death claim under California law.
-Wrongful death claims are available to “next of kin” in California, which means you may be able to receive compensation if you’re a surviving spouse, child, parent, or sibling.
+These claims are available to “next of kin” in California, which means you may be able to receive compensation if you’re a surviving spouse, child, parent, or sibling.
 A wrongful death attorney can help you determine your eligibility to file a wrongful death action on behalf of your loved one.

 Surviving family members of a motorcycle accident can file a wrongful death action to receive compensation for the following types of damages: